-A bile duct or line is any of a series of long, tube-like structures that carry bile, and is present in most vertebrates.
+A bile duct or line is a series of long, tube-like structures that carry bile and is present in most vertebrates.

 The biliary tree is the entire network of ducts of various sizes that branch out through the liver.

 The route is as follows: bile canaliculi → Hering channels → interlobular bile ducts → intrahepatic bile ducts → left and right hepatic ducts fuse to form → common hepatic duct leaves the liver and joins → cystic duct (of the gallbladder) forming → common bile duct → joins with the pancreatic duct → creating the ampulla of Vater → enters the duodenum.

 The bile duct is green like the gallbladder due to bile stains.

 The inflation of a balloon in the bile duct causes, through the vagus nerve, the activation of the brainstem and the insular cortex, the prefrontal cortex, and the somatosensory cortex.